The project would be located on privately owned arable land approximately 1km south east of the edge of Bottisham.

 The project could host up to 50MW of BESS (Battery Energy Storage System).

-It is currently estimated that the solar farm will generate the equivalent electricity needs of approximately 11,400 Cambridgeshire homes (based on average domestic consumption per household of 4276kWh p.a., DBEIS 2020).
+It is currently estimated that the solar farm will generate the equivalent electricity needs of approximately 10,700 East Cambridgeshire homes (based on average domestic consumption per household of 4,540kWh p.a., DBEIS 2022).

 From the displacement of electricity generated from fossil fuel powered generation, the proposed development would offset the emissions of a significant quantity of pollutants.
-This reduction in emissions would contribute to the national legislation of net zero emissions by 2050, as well as the climate emergency declared by East Cambridgeshire District Council's area, thereby supporting the Council's declared climate emergency.
+This reduction in emissions would contribute to the national legislation of net zero emissions by 2050, as well as supporting the climate emergency declared by East Cambridgeshire District Council.

-The project would result in a net gain for biodiversity, through new ecological and enhanced planting measures, including beehives.
+The project would result in a net gain for biodiversity, through new ecological and enhanced planting measures.

 Once the renewable energy park is operating, funding will be made available to the local community to help fund community initiatives.